-If the video is created first, then either you or the video person will have to provide the voice talent with information on the video’s timing.
+If the video is created first, then either you or the video person will have to provide the voice actor with information on the video’s timing.
 Otherwise, the voiceover may run longer than the video!

 For example, let’s say your video is a tutorial, and the opening scene is as follows:

-The video person allocates exactly 5 seconds to this scene in the video, but no one tells the voice talent this.
+The video person allocates exactly 5 seconds to this scene in the video, but no one tells the voice actor this.
 Therefore, voiceover is recorded at 7 seconds long and runs over into the next scene.
 The voiceover must then be rerecorded for an additional fee.

 To avoid this scenario, provide information on the video’s timing in the script, by adding a column for the timing, as follows: